Bhaybhiisparks/Bhaybhiisparks/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on contributing to jupyther open source under the outreachy program
+👩‍💻 I'm currently working on contributing to jupyther open source and public labs under the outreachy program

 Currently contributing to public labs open source under the outreachy program